Cox Hill is a landmark between foothills and mountains west of Calgary, Alberta, Canada.

 Along the drive west from Calgary, south and west on the Sibbald Creek Trail (Hwy 68) and south on Powderface Trail, there are good views of Moose Mountain and nearby Cox Hill in Kananaskis Country, Alberta, Canada.

 The deceptive trail sign shows a straight line ascent.
 After crossing the creek, the excellent trail ascends a steep slope on long, broad, well-graded switchbacks.

 Near the top of the ridge, the trail levels and straightens over terrain reminiscent of ancient glacial moraine travelling through pine forest on the right.
 Spruce forest on the left, with sunlight streaming through trees, creates shadows over substantial dead-fall in a mesmerizing and artistic display prior to arriving at the top of the ridge.

 To the right is Jumpingpound Ridge which leads to the summit of Jumpingpound Mountain.
 To the left, Cox Hill Ridge leads to the summit of Cox Hill.

 Cox Hill will forever be associated with Memorial Lakes when a plane went down near here on June 14, 1986 in the search for Orval Pall and Ken Wolff who crashed near Guinn's Pass in their Cessna plane during horrific weather.

 The return hike is outstanding in the late afternoon sun.
-The slog through the valley is predictable as expected and the even, downhill grade on the switchbacks is welcome.
+The slog through the valley is predictable as expected and the even, downhill grade on switchbacks is welcome.